Take Action: Track Meals

 - Look for foods that have 20% or more of fiber, calcium, potassium, and vitamin D.

-Click the picture above for more about how to read a Nutrition Facts label.
+Click the picture below for more about how to read a Nutrition Facts label.

 Use this interactive tool to practice using food labels to make healthy choices.

 Parents and caregivers are important role models for healthy eating.
 You can teach kids how to choose and prepare healthy foods.

 If you have a family member who has a hard time eating healthy, use these tips to start a conversation about how you can help.

 Take Action: Eating Out

 Eat healthy away from home.

 You can make smart food choices wherever you are – at work, in your favorite restaurant, or out running errands.
 Try these tips for eating healthy even when you are away from home:

 - At lunch, have a sandwich on whole-grain bread.